 South Dakota: Mount Rushmore

 To see Mount Rushmore National Memorial costs nothing, but there is a parking fee since no federal funding was used to construct the parking facility.
 It’s also totally free to enter the Wall Drug Store in, where else, Wall, where you can browse the aisles in one of America’s most famous emporiums.

 Courtesy Tennessee State Museum

-In Nashville, Music City, you can learn all about Tennessee and its native sons including Daniel Boone and Sam Houston at the at the Tennessee State Museum where there’s never an admission fee.
-Take a stroll along Walk of Fame Park tourist attraction to see granite stars honoring your favorite country music stars.
+In Nashville, Music City, you can learn all about Tennessee and its native sons, including Daniel Boone and Sam Houston, at the Tennessee State Museum where there’s never an admission fee.
+Take a stroll along the Walk of Fame Park tourist attraction to see granite stars honoring your favorite country music stars.

 Texas: Dallas Museum of Art

 Courtesy Visit Dallas